jazzironimo/d3-RadarDiagram/README.md

 The code is functional and I don't intend to work on this anymore (for now).

 ## TeCST Target Audience
 TeCST is for anyone that would like to simplify their texts.
-At the moment, as it is still in development, it is targeted more towards web editors and authors of organizational/governmental texts which may be difficlt for immigrants to understand.
+At the moment, as it is still in development, it is targeted more towards web editors and authors of organizational/governmental texts which may be difficult for immigrants and dyslectics to understand.

 Worth noting is that, currently, it is exclusively in Swedish :)